AdianKhairOellegaard/FinalProjectAntarcticIceThickness/README.md

 (Note: The datafile is called bedmap_train.parquet is 6.9 GB which is why I have not uploaded it to github yet.
 The same for the datafiles that bedmap_train.parquet is generated from.
 ## Getting Started

-If you want to to hook up the repository direclty to a folder:
+# If you want to to hook up the repository directly to a folder:

 In folder for final project:

 git clone https://github.com/AdianKhairOellegaard/FinalProjectAntarcticIceThickness.git